 Weeds

-Weeds are extremely costly to control, and can cause serious monetary loses causing expensive losses for agriculture and livestock.
-Weeds are not only a concern to farmers, they are a major concern to every individual as they directly or indirectly affect us all.
+Weeds are extremely costly to control and have a serious impact particularly on agriculture and livestock.
+Weeds impact on everyone as they directly or indirectly affect us all.

-Australia has introduced approximately more than 3,207 species and naturalized in Australia.
-Of these species more than 500 species are considered as weeds nationwide.
-Consequently weed management is a great challenge to Australia.
-Australia’s Biosecurity is highly sensitive in terms of importing any plants and animals that are likely to become a weed or pest.
-There are measures in place to avoid any consequence that may be brought with the introduction of foreign plants.
+There have been more than 3,207 species introduced into Australia that have become naturalised (meaning they have become self-sustaining, spreading and causing environmental and economic issues) Of these species more than 500 species are considered as weeds nationwide.
+Consequently weed management is a significant challenge to Australia.
+Biosecurity laws in Australia are very strict particularly in terms of importing any plants and animals that are likely to become a weed or pest.

 Pest and disease surveillance at Australia’s borders – DAFF